Frequently Asked Questions

 What does our rental include?

 Your rental includes a canoe or kayak, life jacket for each person, paddles for each person, and transportation upriver.

 Anywhere from 3 hours to 7 days depending on how long you’d like to go.
 The typical trip lasts 3-8 hours over 1-2 days of paddling.
 Arena to Spring Green - 3 hours (1 day); Prairie Du Sac to Spring Green - 8 hours (2/3 days)

 What time do we need to be finished?

 Since you're paddling back to your car, there is no specific finish time.
 We only ask (okay, this is more of a requirement) that you be off the water by 6pm.
-If you're not ready to be done, there is usually a large sandbar attached to the landing where you'll finish.
+If you're not ready to be done, there is usually (depending on water level) a large sandbar attached to the landing where you'll finish.
 You can return the canoes by 6pm and head back out to the beach.

 Can we start our trip anytime?

 We have scheduled shuttle runs upriver leaving at 8am, 10am, 12pm, and 2pm.
 You will have to start your trip on one of these shuttles.

 Generally speaking, the more water there is, the faster it will drain.
 Expect most heavy rainfalls to make their way through the river system in 4-6 days.